stastnypremysl/lsql-csv/README.md

 The sort block is the equivalent of `order by` in SQL.

-If we wanted descendingly sorted output, we might create a pipe to the `tac` command - the `tac` command print the lines in reverse order:
+If we wanted descendingly sorted output, we might create a pipe to the `tac` command - the `tac` command prints the lines in reverse order:

     lsql-csv -d: '/etc/passwd, &1.*, if &1.3 >= 1000, sort &1.3' | tac

 #### About nice outputs
-There is a trick, how to concatenate two values in select expression: Write them without space.
+There is a trick, how to concatenate two values in a select expression: Write them without space.

-But how the interpreter knows the ends of the value name or value expression?
-You must use quotes for it - quotes itself can't be part of value name.
+But how does the interpreter know the ends of the value name or value expression?
+You must use quotes for it - quotes themselves can't be part of the value name.
 As an example, let's try to format our basic grouping example.

 Let's try it!